 What Is A Land Acknowledgment?

-A Land Acknowledgement is a formal statement that recognizes and respects Indigenous Peoples as traditional stewards of this land and the enduring relationship that exists between Indigenous Peoples and their traditional territories.
+A Land Acknowledgement is a formal statement that recognizes and respects Native peoples as traditional stewards of lands.
+The statement highlights the enduring relationship between Native peoples and their traditional territories.

 Why do we recognize the land?

 To recognize the land is an expression of gratitude and appreciation to those whose territory you reside on, and a way of honoring the Native people who have been living and working on the land from time immemorial.
 It is important to understand the long standing history that has brought you to reside on the land, and to seek to understand your place within that history.
 Land acknowledgements do not exist in a past tense, or historical context: colonialism is a current ongoing process, and we need to build our mindfulness of our present participation.
 It is also worth noting that acknowledging the land is Native protocol.